bavc/qctools/README.md

 qctools
 =======

 QCTools (Quality Control Tools for Video Preservation) is a free and open source software tool that helps users analyze and understand their digitized video files through use of audiovisual analytics and filtering.
-QCTools is funded by the National Endowment for the Humanities and developed by the Bay Area Video Coalition.
+QCTools is funded by the National Endowment for the Humanities and the Knight Foundation, and developed by the Bay Area Video Coalition.

 Our (in progress) wiki is starting to develop [here](https://github.com/bavc/qctools/wiki).